 Just type chrome://components in the browser's address bar and hit the enter key afterwards to load the internal page.
-Note that it will eventually become available in Chrome Beta and Stable versions, but that is not the case right now.

 The components page lists all components that are available in the web browser by name and version.
-There is also an "check for update" button available for each component individually that you can make use of to query Google if there is an update available for the selected component.
+There is also an "check for update" button available for each component individually that you can make use of to query Google to find out if there is an update available for the selected component.

 The following components are available at the time of writing: